spanner888/CamScripts/README.md

 It is installed as an Addon Workbench into the FreeCAD user's Mod directory, due to the number of scripts, libraries, rules files, CSV files and other support files.

-The menu "CamScripts" is added the CAM Workbench and each feature is available from a sub-menu.
+The menu "Scripts" is added to the right side of the CAM Workbench menu and each feature is available from a sub-menu.
+This is a non-stasndard approach, but using sub-menu in the main CAM menu only worked until changing Workbench casued it to be hidden and could not be restored.

+[!CAUTION]
+Please remember to create a test Library Tool Table before you run any of the scripts, which are the first three menu items.

 ???File copy - manual or auto ...one/2 steps???
 Questions/advice given on preferences???